-On December 5, 2016, the Bank's extraordinary shareholders' meeting approved the stock option plan for employees and members of the corporate boards, which had been already submitted to the Bank of Italy pursuant to paragraph 1.2, Section III, Chapter 2 of the Bank of Italy Circular no. 285.
+On December 5, 2016, the Bank's extraordinary shareholders' meeting approved the stock option plan for employees and members of the corporate boards, which had been already submitted to the Supervisory Authority pursuant to paragraph 1.2, Section III, Chapter 2 of the Bank of Italy Circular no. 285.
 The plan has the following features: